arosearose3/FHIREngine/README.md

 If you are:

-Developing and distributing closed-source applications Unwilling or unable to comply with GPLv2 requirements Requiring dedicated support and customization

-Please contact us about a commercial license.
+Developing and distributing closed-source applications, unwilling or unable to comply with GPLv2 requirements, or requiring dedicated support and customization please contact us about a commercial license.

 See LICENSE.md for detailed terms.